kyma-project/kyma/components/installer/README.md

 ## Install selected components only

-This tool installs components specified in installation CR.
-Please see CR template in the [installer-cr.yaml.tpl](../../installation/resources/installer-cr.yaml.tpl) file for more details.
+This tool installs components specified in `Installation` CR.
+See the [installer-cr.yaml.tpl](../../installation/resources/installer-cr.yaml.tpl) file for more details.

 To enable installation of a component, specify its name and Namespace.
 If you want the release name to be different from the component's name, provide the release parameter.